 - 3.1 As a pension fund, the Social Security (Reserve) Fund can enter the insurance products restricted to the pension funds market which are designed to follow general market movements.
-This enables the Fund to participate in large pools of indexed assets available in the UK, at very low management costs and provides the flexibility to easily change asset allocation by increases or decreases to the indexed holdings in each market. - 3.2 These indexed funds are provided by an insurance company using a policy of assurance, but operate in a broadly similar way to a series of unit trusts. - 3.3 The Fund can invest around half of its equity assets through the Common Investment Global Equity Pools, therefore carrying out investment under active management. - 3.4 Until the Alternative Investments class pools are operational, monies will be invested in short-term government bonds.
+This enables the Fund to participate in large pools of indexed assets available in the U.K. at very low management costs, and provides the flexibility to easily change asset allocation by increases or decreases to the indexed holdings in each market. - 3.2 These indexed funds are provided by an insurance company using a policy of assurance, but operate in a broadly similar way to a series of unit trusts. - 3.3 The Fund can invest around half of its equity assets through the Common Investment Global Equity Pools, therefore carrying out investment under active management. - 3.4 The Alternative Investment class currently includes only Property Pools, until the full anticipated range of alternative pools are operational, monies allocated to alternatives, not invested in the Property Pools, will be invested in existing asset classes.